 Account No: 5271706678

 Please email your wire transfer receipt to firstname.lastname@example.org or email@example.com

 The Article Processing Charge (APC) covers the costs of peer review administration, DOI number, professional production of articles in PDF and printed version, as well as dissemination of published papers.
-There are no charges for rejected articles, no submission charges, no charge for corresponding authors from outside Indonesia (international author).
+There are no charges for rejected articles, no submission charges.
+The APC will not be charged to the corresponding authors from outside Indonesia (international author).
 APC will not be returned for retracted articles due to misconduct.

 Binus Business School and Faculty of Economic and Communication with Forum Manajemen Indonesia

 Binus Business Review History

 Binus Business Review (BBR) was a local journal that is created as an internal journal of Bina Nusantara lecturer.
 BBR was a biannual journal published in May and November.
 The first number of the journal was published on May 2010 and it accommodated 24 articles.
 The second number of the journal was published on November 2010 and it accommodated 28 articles.